marcelpetrick/DevNotes/BeenThereSeenThat/20220614_QtDevCon_Day1/README.md

 ## setup a shareable dev environment in docker - julian grube
 * semasquare
 * the problem: it works on my machine
-* development on embedded system always require a big tooolchain: now bigger teams, but the usual case is now: it does not work on all machines
+* development on embedded system always require a big toolchain: now bigger teams, but the usual case is now: it does not work on all machines
 * lots of time is also wasted on onboarding; setting up systems, ..
 * requirements:
   * dockerfiles